 - Use statistics where possible to support what you are saying.
-For example, if your current development cycles are taking too long and your competitors are much faster at addressing customer needs, you can cite sales statistics to help your developers understand the problem.
+For example, suppose your current development cycles take too long and your competitors are much faster at addressing customer needs.
+In that case, you can cite sales statistics to help your developers understand the problem.

 - Explain what the consequences will be if changes are not made.
 Help your developers understand that if you continue to lose market share, the company may go out of business.